 There are other sellers of PVC enclosures and racks if you want to shop around.
 Toad Ranch and Dragonhaus have some good ones, as do Vision, TGR, and Brace Exotics.
 Just be sure you get the right heat and thermostat that the manufacturer recommends.

 HEATING: You may have purchased or been recommended a heat mat/pad or under-tank heater.
 These are fine for creating a warm spot for your snake to sit upon, but they do very little to heat up the ambient temperatures in most enclosures.
-Unless your room stays around 78-82 degrees, you will likely need more than just the UTH source.
+Unless your room stays around 80-82 degrees year-round, you will need more than just the UTH heat source.
 A radiant heat panel is the best option for PVC or similar solid enclosures.
 A dome lamp with a ceramic heat emitter or deep heat projector is recommended for enclosures with a screen top or cutout.
 Racks are usually fine with just the heat tape that comes with them.

 All heat sources should be used with a thermostat to keep temps steady and prevent burns or overheating, even heat mats that claim to stay at reptile-safe temperatures.
 We recommend a Herpstat 1 or VE-200 as they are dimming/proportional and keep temps very even.
 There are several budget-friendly thermostats available as well.
 Zarco or BN-Link (heating) thermostats from Amazon are good alternatives.
 They are affordable and will last about a year before you should replace them (even if it’s still working).
-In an open enclosure, place your probe 1/2 way down on the hot side a couple of inches above the substrate and set it to 87 degrees.
-Use an infrared temp gun to make sure the substrate under your heat source is no hotter than 92 degrees.
+In an open enclosure, place your probe on the hot side a couple of inches above the substrate and set it to 87 degrees.
+Use an infrared temp gun to make sure the surface temps under your heat source are no hotter than 93 degrees.
 Adjust the thermostat as needed.
 In a rack or when using heat tape or mats, use electrical tape or similar to place your thermostat probe on the heat tape itself.
-Be sure it’s in a spot that the tubs won’t dislodge the probe when opened and closed.
+In a rack, be sure it’s in a spot where the tubs won’t dislodge the probe when opened and closed.
 Do not use foil tape as it can interfere with the readings.